 You feel that twinkle of excitement every time you get a new referral or someone fills out your contact form.

 But then the dread sets in.

 "What if it's someone I’m not excited to work with?"

 Although creating abundance in your life is always uplifting, it can’t be at the cost of your spirit.

 You became an entrepreneur to fill your soul and make a difference in people’s lives, not to trade services for money.
 Consider these questions to ensure you are attracting your dream clients to your business.

 Professional can mean different things to different people and should not be confused with brand style.

-What I mean by professional is the attention to detail.
+What I mean by professional is intentional design and attention to detail.